 It took months to find experts in the right rituals and prayers for Western powers to create their own.
 Anyone who had ever written about the unknown, traveled to the far east, or claimed to be able to read palms was suddenly a national asset.
 It was a chaotic time, as charlatans, scholars, madmen, and true practitioners were all rounded up and put to the test.
 It didn’t help that the four categories turned out not to be mutually exclusive.
 And as magic was taken seriously, researched, and codified, the Allies discovered that Marions were just the beginning.
 The bogeyman was real, and came in dozens of forms.

-There were mistakes made in building a magician corps, disasters, even traitors.
-But in time, the Allies became to have their own practitioners including the masterminders who could create Marions-to-order.
+There were mistakes made in building a magician corps, from minor miscalculations to deadly disasters, even traitors.
+But in time, the Allies came to have their own practitioners, including the masterminders who could create Marions-to-order.
 Military technology soon took over.
 Marions are too small and weak to armor, so the idea of making them of iron or steel was quickly abandoned.
 Some success was found with wood and bakelite to make Marions that were light but still fairly strong, and thousands of those models were produced, but they were all too fragile to be soldiers.
 As assassins they served fairly well, but wood and plastic crack and shatter as easily as bone.

-The Allies wanted to replace soldiers, especially in units tasked with facing Bogeys.
+The Allies wanted to replace soldiers, especially in units tasked with facing “Bogeys,” the military versions of children’s bogeyman tales.
 No Marion could carry enough reinforcement to ignore a landmine, or even a good crack with the butt of a rifle.
 So rigid structure was abandoned.
 Marions don’t need bones any more than they need strings, and it was a seamstress from the Bronx who made the real breakthrough.
 Ragdoll Marions, made from lair after lair of knotted cloth, were terrifically resilient.
 Shooting one put a hole through it, but simply didn’t do enough damage to slow it down.
 Punching and kicking were useless.
 Knives were better, but good coiled rag has to be sawed through, and can’t be casually slashed apart.
 Since they didn’t bleed, and kept going until massively mangled, ragdoll Marions became the preferred design for Allied masterminders.

 They were, of course, vulnerable to fire.
 A few elite units were formed from (or more commonly wrapped in) asbestos, but for some reason those Marions nearly always turned murderous or went rogue within a few missions.